ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 <b>Multiple instance of Y.ITSADateTimePicker</b>

 When the module is loaded, already 1 instance of Y.ITSADateTimePicker is available for use: <i>Y.ItsaDateTimePicker</i>.
-When you need multiple picker at the same time, you can create more instances.
-But <i>you must take care to destroy them yourself as soon as the promise is resolved</i>.
+When you need multiple picker at the same time, you can create more instances. <i>But you must take care to destroy them yourself as soon as the promise is resolved</i>.

 ```js
     var extraPicker = new Y.ITSADateTimePicker(); // create a second instance of Y.ITSADateTimePicker